 We asked healthy cooking expert and "Skinny Chef" Jennifer Iserloh for tips on feeling our best in the new year.
 Jennifer is the author of numerous best selling health books including, 50 Shades of Kale, Secrets of a Skinny Chef, and Healthy Cheats.
 She's also the instructor for our easy-to-follow online course, Gentle Cleanse, which features recipes and guidelines for gently detoxing with healthy recipes and making lifelong dietary changes to feel your best.
 Sign up for exclusive free tips and discounts for the Gentle Cleanse course!

-If you’re lacking energy, it may not only be stress or lack of sleep that’s slowing you down.
+If you’re lacking energy after the holidays, it may not only be stress or lack of sleep that’s slowing you down.
 Getting more energy could be as simple getting good eats for your gut!
 That’s right, there are foods and meals that are especially healing for the colony of bacteria that live in your large intestines, called the microbiome.
 When your bacteria are unbalance (more bad than good) it could mean lack of energy, poor digestion, weakened immune system and brain fog.
 Eating good things for your gut start by noshing on a plant based diet!

 Fiber and Prebiotic Foods

 Fiber isn’t just important for weight loss and digestion, it’s crucial for our gut flora since that’s what they eat.
 And we can’t be our healthiest without them – since these good bacteria are responsible for manufacturing B vitamins, vitamin K, as well as strengthening our immunity, and breaking down complex carbohydrates.
 So how do you make sure they get what they need?
 It’s easy - add plenty of prebiotics foods like carrots, asparagus, and artichokes.
 They are rich in a particular fiber called inulin, that the good bugs love.